The Term Sheet: 5 Things Startups and Venture Capitalists Need to Know about Term Sheets

 #1 The Term Sheet is a Non-Binding Agreement

 One of the most important things to understand about a startup terms sheet is that it is a non-binding agreement.
-That bears repeating: anything written on a terms sheet is not something that either the startup or the venture capitalist will have to abide by in a court of law.
-What a venture capital terms sheet does, however, is act as a framework for the legal documents that are about to be drafted.
+That bears repeating; anything written on a terms sheet is not something that either the startup or the venture capitalist will have to abide by in a court of law.
+What a venture capital terms sheet does, is act as a framework for the legal documents that are about to be drafted.
 Legal documents can refer to certain items contained in the terms sheet, but without the legal agreement itself they don't technically mean anything at all.
 Assuming that a term sheet will protect you in the event of a dispute is one of the biggest mistakes that startups and venture capitalists can make.

 #2 Voting Rights & Term Sheets

 Another one of the most important provisions dictated by a terms sheet has to do with voting rights.
 A VC sitting on the board of directors at a particular company may be allowed to vote on the direction of that company and on certain mission-critical decisions at some point in the future.
 The important thing to understand, however, is that depending on the terms sheet a VC may have more than one vote.
-This can mean great things for the venture capitalist if you have strong ideas of the direction the company should take moving forward, but bad things for the startup if you assume your voice is stronger than it actually is.
+This can mean great things for the venture capitalist if you have strong ideas with regards to the direction the company should take moving forward, but bad things for the startup if you assume your voice is stronger than it actually is.

 #3 Liquidation Preference & Term Sheets